 Our chief operating decision maker ("CODM") is our Chief Executive Officer.
-For the purposes of allocating resources and assessing performance, the CODM examines three segments which are our three revenue sources: Consumer, Enterprise, and Degrees.
+For the purposes of allocating resources and assessing performance, the CODM examines three segments which relate to our three revenue sources: Consumer, Enterprise, and Degrees.
 This is also consistent with how we disaggregate revenue.

 The Consumer segment targets individual learners seeking to obtain hands-on learning, gain valuable job skills, receive professional-level certifications, and otherwise increase their knowledge to start or advance their careers.
-The Enterprise segment is focused on serving businesses, governmental organizations, and academic institutions by providing an online platform with access to job-relevant educational content enabling them to train, upskill, and reskill their employees, citizens, and students, faculty, and staff, respectively.
+The Enterprise segment is focused on serving businesses, government organizations, and academic institutions by providing an online platform with access to job-relevant educational content enabling them to train, upskill, and reskill their employees, citizens, and students.
 The Degrees segment is primarily engaged in partnering with universities to deliver fully online bachelor's and master's degrees.
 The CODM measures the performance of each segment primarily based on its revenue and gross profit.

 Segment gross profit, as presented below, is defined as segment revenue less certain costs of revenue that represent content costs paid to educator partners.
 Content costs only apply to the Consumer and Enterprise segments as there is no content cost attributable to the Degrees segment.
 Content costs are considered significant segment expenses that are regularly provided to the CODM and included within each reported measure of segment gross profit.
 Expenses other than content costs included in cost of revenue are not allocated to segments because they are managed on an enterprise-wide basis.
 These unallocated costs include platform and support costs, stock-based compensation expense, and amortization of intangible assets and internal-use software.
-In addition, we do not allocate sales and marketing expenses, research and development expenses, and general and administrative expenses because the CODM does not consider this information in the measurement of each segment's performance.
+In addition, we do not allocate sales and marketing expenses, research and development expenses, and general and administrative expenses because the CODM does not consider this information in the measurement of each segment's performance and rather reviews operating expenses at the consolidated level.
+Other segment items included in net loss are interest income, net, other expense, net, and income tax expense, which are reflected in the Consolidated Statements of Operations.
 While we have three segments, our technology and operating platforms support the entire organization.